dfoderick/ubiquity-hackathon/README.md

 ||`w` (wallet balance has increased)|

-# Example 2: Earn BSV income as a Provider
+# Example 2: Earn BSV income as a P2P Service Provider
 In the early days of mining a user could leave their computer hashing at night and wake up the next morning with some Bitcoin to spend.
-It was a simple method of onboarding new users using proof of work.
+It was a simple method of onboarding new users using Proof of Work.
 We resurrect that idea below.

-Providers get paid by performing specialized calculations.
-Under this proposal, they would leave their computer on and when someone uses it for a calculation then they get paid.
+Under this proposal, Providers get paid by performing specialized calculations.
+They would simply leave their computer on and when someone uses it for a calculation then they get paid.
 It is not presented here but there would probably be a P2P marketplace between the user and the provider that would perform peer discovery (match peers).

 Note the use of pushing a serialized transaction onto the stack in this example.
+It can see in the output of Hal's comsole.

 Numerous means exist for providers to capture streams of revenue.
 Some ideas include ...
  - Transaction validation